Sayshal/Calendaria/docs/Chat-Commands.md

 # Chat Commands

 Calendaria provides 18 slash commands for interacting with the calendar directly from chat.
+All commands and aliases work natively without any additional modules.

-If the [Chat Commander](https://foundryvtt.com/packages/_chatcommands) module is installed and active, commands gain enhanced autocomplete with format presets and calendar suggestions.
+If the [Chat Commander](https://foundryvtt.com/packages/_chatcommands) module is installed, commands gain enhanced autocomplete with format presets and calendar suggestions.

 ---